 Starting a Corporation in Arizona is an excellent idea if you want to safeguard you and your business from legal and financial liabilities.
-But like any other process, incorporating under a Corporation has its fair share of pros and cons.
+But like any other process, incorporating has its fair share of pros and cons.

 In this article, I’m going to show you the advantages and disadvantages of incorporating your Arizona startup as a Corporation.
 By the end of this article, I hope that you’ll be able to make a decision and see the importance of having an Arizona Corporation.
 Let’s first start with discussing the pros.